 - Neonatal Nurse Practitioner (NNP)

-St. Francis Medical Center College of Nursing is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, and the nursing degree programs are also accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Just this year, Saint Francis Medical Center rolled out a new master’s degree—MSN in Adult Gerontology Acute Care Nurse Practitioner.
+St. Francis Medical Center College of Nursing is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Iowa’s Graceland University offers online Master of Science in Nursing programs with specialty tracks designed to prepare you to become either a family nurse practitioner or a nurse educator.
 Both of Graceland’s online graduate nursing programs are designed to provide working RNs the opportunity to pursue a master’s degree in nursing through the completion of a combination of online cohort courses, on-campus focus sessions, and faculty- and preceptor-guided practicum experiences in the student’s local community.